 Life Hacks Workshops

 Life Hacks workshops offer practical life skills in a fun and engaging session.
 These comprise a series of short modules that can be delivered consecutively or as stand-alone sessions.
-Topics that will be covered include:

-Money & Budgeting
+Life Hacks: Money & Budgeting

 This workshop aims to provide young people with a knowledge base around money and budgeting that includes when you need to get a bank account, the difference between debit and credit, Buy Now Pay Later, choosing a mobile phone plan, budgeting, financial support & health care cards, as well as how to spot a scam and avoid falling for it.